 Standard laboratory workup includes checking calcium, phosphorus, albumin, alkaline phosphatase, liver function tests, creatinine (serum and urine), 25 hydroxyvitamin D, TSH and free T4, and intact PTH levels.
 Males should have a free testosterone level checked to rule out hypogonadism.

 Patients younger than 50 at increased fragility fracture risk are recommended to obtain a DXA scan if one has not been already obtained for another reason.
-A study from 2013 analyzed the worldwide uptake of FRAX calculation over a one-year period from 2012 to 2013.
+A study from 2013 analyzed the worldwide uptake of FRAX calculation over one year from 2012 to 2013.
 Nearly 2.5 million calculations from 173 countries were reported, with the USA, UK, Canada, Spain, Japan, France, Belgium, Italy, Switzerland, and Turkey representing over 80% of all calculations.

 The core treatment options for osteopenic patients involve early education on how to achieve and maintain healthy bone mass levels and extensive education and counseling on the relevant social, environmental, and lifestyle risk factors that compromise bone health.

 All patients can benefit from lifestyle modifications.
-Chronic alcoholism has been identified as a significant risk factor for decreased BMD.
+Chronic alcohol use has been identified as a significant risk factor for decreased BMD.
 Clinicians should also routinely encourage smoking cessation and promote weight-bearing physical activities and regular exercise regimens.
 Yoga and tai chi can help reduce stress and improve balance and agility.

 Falls, mostly in-house, cause over 90% of hip fractures and all distal radius fractures.
 While the role of exercise programs and physical therapy intervention for the elderly is reported with mixed results on outcomes of fall reduction and reduced rates of subsequent hip and other fragility fractures, some studies advocate multimodal combinations to benefit the elderly.
 Regular exercise combined with prophylactic measures to remove loose carpets, reduce the use of sleep medicine and other tranquilizers, and correct visual impairment in elderly populations living in the community results in reduced rates of falls.